Oncology/Hematology Physician Salary 2026

 • Effort: Low

-• Best for: Adding income without leaving a primary role
+• Best for: Adding incremental income without disrupting a primary role

-• 2 weeks per year
+• 2 weeks of locum coverage per year

 • $275 per hour